 This will open the My DataSources screen which allows you to add, edit and delete the data sources which your Radzen application uses.
 Initially this screen is empty.
 Click the new button to add a new data source.

-Radzen will then infer the entity schema and allow you to remove the entities you don’t need for the current application.
+Radzen will then infer all entities and allow you to remove the entities and/or entities properties you don’t need for the current application.

 That’s it!
 We are ready to see what we have accomplished.
 Click the run button in the top right corner.
 Radzen will generate the code required to run the application (Angular components and services), build it and show the result in your browser: